closemarketing/formscrm/readme.txt

 [Official Repository GitHub](https://github.com/closemarketing/formscrm/)

 == Changelog ==
+= 3.9.1 =
+*  Fix: checkbox and files urls in dynamic values in GravityForms.

 = 3.9.0 =
 *  Compose Dynamic values from other fields in GravityForms.
 Use {id:##} or {label:##}.
 *  Minor fixes and translations.